PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 This code will print out the letter "H" (obviously).
 Compile the above code with make, then run it (using the shell).

-Using the square brackets `[]` is a useful shortcut for offsetting from an address or pointer.
+Using the square brackets `[]` is a useful shortcut for offsetting from an address/pointer.

 When we make an array we have to know the type of the array for C to be able to offset correctly.
 Hence `char*` is an address, which offsets by 1 byte when we use the square brackets iterator `[]`.
 If we had an array of `int` we would offset by 4 bytes to get the next item.